FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection: Method

-\textbf{MMV pre-training.} To train the backbones without any form of manual annotations, Alayrac \etal, motivated by conclusions from previous studies \cite{miech2020end, arandjelovic2017look}, constructed self-supervised tasks which aim to align pairs of modalities: vision-audio and vision-text.
-Specifically, in order to construct positive training pairs across two modalities, the two stream are sampled from the same location of a video.
+\textbf{MMV pre-training.} During the training of MMV, self-supervised tasks are constructed, which aim to align pairs of modalities.
+In order to construct positive training pairs across two modalities, two stream are sampled from the same location of a video.
 To construct negative training pairs, streams are sampled from two different videos.
-Given $K$ video samples, This cross-modal technique creates $K$ pairs of positive pairs and $K^2- K$ negative pairs.
 Contrastive loss is used to make these positive pairs similar and negative pairs dissimilar in their corresponding joint embedding space.
 Formally, given a video $x$, the following multi-modal contrastive loss was minimized:

 where $\lambda_{mm'}$ indicates the weight of modality pair $m$ and $m'$. $\mathrm{NCE}_{va}(x)$ is the component corresponding to the visual-audio pair.
 It is defined by \Cref{eq:nce,eq:va}: